Interesting Research Topics for High School Students

 Once you understand your assignment, you should brainstorm research topics.
 It means, think of any topic that comes to mind and that you have some interest in.
 But personal advice, even if you are not interested in it, write it down – such topics might spark your creative energy.
 Eventually, choose the topic which you have interest in, as it will give you the intrinsic motivation to complete your project.

 The easiest way to brainstorm is creating a list, writing down as many topics as you can think of.
 Another way of brainstorming, which I learned at the university, is making a mental map.
 Put the main idea in the center: it might be the topic of your class or the chapter in one of your textbooks.
 Then begin connecting related ideas.
-A lot of research writers use that method.
+A lot of online essay writers use that method.
 Here is an example.

 A visualization is how we make a mental map.
 I have chosen a random topic – an ocean (in fact, I just want to swim now) and wrote down the ideas, the associations which popped up in my head while I was thinking about the ocean.
 The drowned cities or ships is actually a great high school research topic.
 So, make your own mental map with circles and pick the one which seems the most interesting to you.